 ADMISSIONS AND FUNDING

-The Graduate School requires all applicants to submit their scores in the three Graduate Record Examination tests (verbal, quantitative and analytical).
+The Graduate School requires all applicants to submit their scores in the three Graduate Record Examination areas (verbal, quantitative and analytical).
 No advanced test score is necessary.

 How to Apply

-Admission information, including electronic forms, can be found at http://www.binghamton.edu/grad-school/prospective-students/.
-A personal interview is not required, although the department can help coordinate campus visits.
+Admission information, including electronic forms, can be found at http://www.binghamton.edu/grad-school/admissions/apply/index.html.
+A personal interview is not required, although the department encourages and can help coordinate campus visits.
+The department only admits applicants for the doctoral degree.
 Applicants should feel free to send questions by e-mail to the director of graduate studies or any member of the faculty specializing in research areas in which the applicant may also have an interest.
 For further information, see the faculty listings on the department's website.
 The Graduate School may be contacted directly at:

 PO Box 6000